Housing construction in Germany collapses, housing shortage increases - Breaking Latest News

 The federal government only confirmed its goal of building 400,000 new apartments per year at the end of May.
 Chancellor Olaf Scholz (SPD): “Even if times are very turbulent when it comes to this goal, we are not giving up, not even in view of the rise in interest rates.”
 However, it is unclear which programs or simplifications the government is using to promote more housing construction or want to enable.
 The main association of the German construction industry expects that a maximum of 250,000 apartments will be completed this year.
 The ZIA industry association assumes that there will be a shortage of around 700,000 apartments in 2025.

 The decline in building permits is even accelerating.
 The fall to 21,200 approved apartments in April meant the sharpest drop since March 2007, the Federal Statistical Office said.
 From January to April, 89,900 apartments were approved.
 That was a good 27 percent less than in the same period last year.
 Building permits for two-family houses fell particularly sharply (-52.1 percent).
-Single-family houses fell by 33.5 percent and multi-family houses by a good 27 percent.
+There was a minus of 33.5 percent for single-family houses and a drop of a good 27 percent for apartment buildings.
 Despite the high demand for living space, the number of building permits has been falling since May 2022.“>”>

 External content not available